-Much work has been done on the unaccounted contribution of social reproductive work to national economies.
-What has been less studied is the consequence of this neglect for individuals, households and communities engaged in social reproduction.
-Where these consequences have been recognised, it has largely been in the context of economic crises.
-So, for example, Elson has pointed out in her analysis of gendered impact of crises, "If too much pressure is put upon the domestic sector to provide unpaid care work to make up for deficiencies elsewhere, the result may be a depletion of human capabilities, ...To maintain and enhance human capabilities, the domestic sector needs adequate inputs from all other sectors.
-It cannot be treated as a bottomless well, able to provide the care needed regardless of the resources it gets from the other sectors" (2000:28).
-In this paper we take this insight and develop it in the context of the everyday political economy.
-We argue that the inputs into social reproduction are less than the outputs generated by it.
-We term this difference depletion.
+The aim of this paper is to assess to what extent the concept of depletion can be applied to the various aspects of social reproduction.
+In the context of social reproduction, Diane Elson has made an important statement about depletion: "If too much pressure is put upon the domestic sector to provide unpaid care work to make up for deficiencies elsewhere, the result may be a depletion of human capabilities, ...To maintain and enhance human capabilities, the domestic sector needs adequate inputs from all other sectors.
+It cannot be treated as a bottomless well, able to provide the care needed regardless of the resources it gets from the other sectors" (Elson, 2000:28).

-The aim of this paper then is to assess to what extent the concept of depletion can be applied to the various aspects of social reproduction.
 Analyzing depletion involves identifying indicators and forms of measurement as well as appropriate terminology.
 Issues to do with harm and subsidy are relevant here as well as questions about how depletion is accounted for and how in the end it can be reversed.

 In our work on depletion we have found important parallels in attempts to set up balance sheets for environmental accounting, as the following example indicates.
-In 2009/10, the UN PRI (Principles for Responsible Investment) initiated a study on the environmental damage caused by global business.
-This assessed the costs by industrial sector to the environment through production of greenhouse gases, acid rain, water abstraction, waste and other variables.
-An initial review of the research, as published in February 2010,2 suggested that the failure to account for this sort of environmental damage has provided a huge subsidy to business.
-This subsidy helped to fuel the massive expansion of the last two decades, and is now contributing to hardship and crisis.
-In this version, the study aggregated the costs and promoted the idea that investors should pay for the environmental damage done in the past and that businesses should pay more up front to limit damage in the future.
+The UN PRI (Principles for Responsible Investment) organisation is currently studying the damage caused by global business to the environment.
+A major study is due out in the summer which will assess the costs by industrial sector to the environment through production of greenhouse gases, acid rain, water abstraction, waste and other variables.
+The argument of the study is that the failure to account for this sort of environmental damage has provided a huge subsidy to business, which helped to fuel the massive expansion of the last two decades, and is now contributing to hardship and crisis.
+With certain notable exceptions, the reaction of those responsible has been either: 'the market will correct deficiencies' or 'governments will deal with the consequences.'
+The aim of the study is to aggregate the costs and promote the idea that investors should pay for the environmental damage done in the past and that businesses should pay more up front to limit damage in the future.
 Achieving this comes up against the absence of a metric by which to measure 'subsidy', business reluctance, competition, and the absence of global regulatory frameworks that hold subsidized businesses to account.
-Depletion is not the term used in this report; damage and cost seem to be preferred.
-Interestingly, the final report on this research is much more moderate in tone.
-It gives measurements and valuations of damage done but talks not so much of compensation but of shareholder pressure on business.3
+As far a one can see from pre publication extracts, depletion is not the term used in this report; damage and cost seem to be preferred.
+The report is part of a strategy which involves calculating the damage caused and what it costs, and assessing forms of compensation.